Taking Children into Temporary Custody

 CSW Responsibilities

 1. If there is no immediate risk of harm to the child, utilize the CFTM process prior to removing the child.
+In the case of an Indian child, the CFTM shall invite a tribal representative.

 1. Evaluate whether the family and community’s strengths can be used to form action plans that will enable children to remain safely or immediately return home with appropriate services.